awsdocs/aws-deep-learning-amis/doc_source/tutorial-mxnet.md

    print (mxnet.__version__)
    ```

-   The output should print something similar to `1.3.1`
+   The output should print the latest stable version of MXNet\.

 ## More Tutorials<a name="tutorial-mxnet-more"></a>